by William Cohen-Kiraly

-“Damned if I know,” he said and threw the key at her.
+“Damned if I’m going to tell you,” he said and threw the key at her.
 “If you’re going to get help from someone else, I’m not going to play with you anymore.”
-He stood up, blew another cloud of smoke in her face, causing another coughing fit, then disappeared.
+He stood up, blew another cloud of smoke in her face then disappeared.

 From far away, she heard him say “basement”

 “God Damn him,” she said to herself, then laughed at her ironic choice of words.
 She held the key in her hands and it burned her like Frodo’s ring.
 She had to find out what was in that locker.
-She started heading towards the stairs but curious, she stopped and looked at the discard pile.
-She picked up the top two cards the devil had thrown away.
+She started heading towards the stairs but curiousity got the better of her.
+She stopped and looked at the top two cards in the discard pile.
 It was a pair of Kings.

 Downstairs, she went looking for any White House serving staff member she could find.
 Going through the empty rooms, opening doors and slamming them behind her.
 “Mr Jensen,” she yelled.
 “Mrs. Linesky?
 Where the hell are you?”

 The Chief Usher, Angella Reid, stuck her head out of her office door, curious about the commotion.
 “Can I help you, Madam President?”